niekwit/damid-seq/README.md

 1. The genes (Ensembl gene IDs) fused to Dam can be set in config.yaml["fusion_genes] (separated by commas if multiple plasmids are used).
 This will mask the genomic locations of these genes in the fasta file that will be used to build the Bowtie2 index, which will exclude these regions from the analysis.

 > [!NOTE]
-> To disable this function set the value of config.yaml["fusion_genes] to ""
+> To disable this function set the value of config.yaml["fusion_genes] to "".

 2. If a plasmid is used that for example also uses an endogenous promoter besides the Dam fusion proteins, one can set a path to a fasta file containg all the plasmid sequences in config.yaml[""].
 It is recommended to store this file in a directory called resources within the analysis folder.

 > [!NOTE]
-> To disable this function set the value of config.yaml["plasmid_fasta"] to none
+> To disable this function set the value of config.yaml["plasmid_fasta"] to none.

 ## Configuration of Snakemake